Best Diatonic Harmonicas Under $100 2026

 PROS

-• • Stainless steel reeds offer exceptional durability and consistent tone.
+• • Stainless steel reeds offer consistent tone and excellent durability.

-• • ABS comb resists moisture and warping, improving longevity and ease of play.
+• • ABS comb resists moisture and warping, improving longevity.

 CONS